People acquire schistosomiasis by swimming or bathing in fresh water that is contaminated with the flukes.

 If the genitals are infected (in men and women): Infertility

-A doctor suspects schistosomiasis if travelers and immigrants from areas where schistosomiasis is common report typical symptoms and they have swum or waded in fresh water.
+A doctor suspects schistosomiasis in people who have traveled to, immigrated from, or live in areas where schistosomiasis occurs if they report typical symptoms and they have swum or waded in fresh water.

 A doctor can confirm the diagnosis of schistosomiasis by examining samples of stool or urine for eggs.
 Usually, several samples are needed.
-If no eggs are found in the stool or urine, the doctor sometimes takes a sample of tissue from the intestine or bladder to be examined under a microscope for eggs.
-Eggs cannot be seen in stool or urine early in the infection—that is, soon after the parasites penetrate the skin or during Katayama fever.
+If no eggs are found in the stool or urine but symptoms and circumstances suggest schistosomiasis, the doctor sometimes takes a sample of tissue from the intestine or bladder to be examined under a microscope for eggs.
+Eggs cannot be seen in stool or urine early in the infection—that is, soon after the parasites penetrate the skin or during acute schistosomiasis (Katayama fever).

 Schistosomiasis is best prevented by